Maryam Khatoon Molkara: Early life

-Molkara was born in 1950, in the village Abkenar in Gilan province, Imperial State of Iran.
+Molkara was born with the name Fereydun in 1950, in the village of Abkenar in Gilan province, Imperial State of Iran.
 She was the only child of her father's second of eight wives.
 Her father was a landowner.
-Molkara says she always preferred clothes, toys, and activities that were traditionally for girls.
+Molkara said she always preferred clothes, toys, and activities that were traditionally for girls.

 Transition and advocacy

 In her adolescence, Molkara went to parties dressed as a woman.
 She came out as transgender to her mother, who refused to accept her.
 This made Molkara decide to take feminizing hormones instead of immediately seeking out surgery.
 She also dressed and lived as a woman.
 In 1975, Molkara traveled to London to think about various possibilities, and it was there that she claimed she "learned about transsexuality and realized I was not a passive homosexual".

+Gender changing surgeries had occurred in Iran as early as the 1930s, and the first female-to-male surgery was performed on 16 year-old Farhad Najafi in 1953.
+However, these were not commonplace and were for people with congenital intersex conditions.
 Molkara started to write letters to Ayatollah Ruhollah Khomeini, then in exile in Iraq, asking for religious advice about being assigned the wrong gender at birth.
 In one of these letters, she said that her gender had been clear since she was two years old, as she used to apply chalk to her face to imitate putting on makeup.
 Khomeini had already written in 1963 that corrective surgeries for intersex people are not against Islamic law, and his answer was based on this existing idea rather than developing a new fatwa for transgender people.
-He suggested she live as a woman, which included dressing as one.
+He suggested that she live as a woman, which included dressing as one.
 Thereafter, she met with Empress Farah Pahlavi, who gave her support to Molkara and other transgender individuals wanting sex reassignment surgery.
-Gender changing surgeries had occurred in Iran as early as the 1930s, but were not commonplace and for people with congenital intersex conditions.

-In 1978, she traveled to Paris, where Khomeini was then based, to try to make him aware of transgender rights.
+In 1978, Molkara traveled to Paris where Khomeini was then based to try to make him aware of transgender rights, but failed to meet him.

 Following the Iranian Revolution, Molkara started to face intense backlash due to her identity.
 She underwent arrests and death threats.
 She was fired from her job at the Iranian National Radio and Television, forced to wear masculine clothing, injected with male hormones against her will, and detained in a psychiatric institution.
 Because of good contacts with religious leaders, among them Akbar Hashemi Rafsanjani, she was released.
 At the start of the Iran–Iraq War, Molkara volunteered as a nurse on the front lines.
 She said that some of the men she treated assumed she was a woman due to her gentleness.